A few nights ago, Mr. Nielson and I were driving home from Salt Lake City.

-Claire and Jane had been awake waiting for us to get home safety.
+Claire and Jane had been awake, waiting for us to get home safely.

-I invited them into the kitchen to eat a bowl of cereal with me and Mr. Nielson.
+I invited them into the kitchen to eat a bowl of cereal with Mr. Nielson and me.

 We talked about their night;

-Then I walked back in my room, opened up all the curtains and jumped in bed.
+Then I walked back into my room, opened all the curtains, and jumped in bed.

 The snow sky brightly lit up our entire room.

-The snow outside drifted down heavy as dozed off to sleep
+The snow outside drifted down heavily as I dozed off to sleep

 under Mr. Nielson's arm.